Masstronaut/typesafe-ts/src/result/readme.md

   error, // constructs a `Result` with an error of, // constructs a `Result` from a provided function.
 Ok if it returns, Error if it throws. of_async, // constructs a `Result` from an async function.
-Ok if it resolves, Error if it rejects or throws };
+Ok if it resolves, Error if it rejects or throws retry, // executes a Result-returning function multiple times until success or retry limit is reached };
 ```